 Wesleyan Welcomes the World!

 Wesleyan’s orientation program has two components, International Student Orientation (ISO) and New Student Orientation (NSO).
-International Student Orientation is held prior to new student orientation in order for international students to recover from travel, often from across the globe.
-ISO also offers sessions that address health and medical insurance issues, programs about cultural adaptation, weather adjustment, and liberal arts education, as well as informational sessions about U.S. systems that many international students are not familiar with or that are very different from their home country.
-This program prepares international students to successfully transition to New Student Orientation.
+International Student Orientation is held prior to new student orientation in order for students coming from across the the globe to recover from travel.
+ISO also offers sessions that address health and medical insurance issues, programs about cultural adaptation, weather adjustment, and liberal arts education, as well as informational sessions about U.S. systems that many international students may not be familiar with or that are very different from their home country.
+This program prepares international students and US citizens living abroad to successfully transition to New Student Orientation.

 The New Student Orientation (NSO) Program is a comprehensive introduction to Wesleyan University.
 The program helps students build a foundation for their academic and co-curricular success.
 New students, including international, visiting, exchange, and transfer students, are introduced to the rigorous academic experience that awaits them through meetings with their faculty advisor as well as faculty lectures, discussions, and skill-building workshops.
 Wesleyan’s vast array of co-curricular opportunities, resources and services for students will be highlighted.
 Students build relationships with other students, faculty and administrators and have important discussions about the values, traditions, and community standards of the Wesleyan community.